Contact Us

 4. Apply a cold pack to reduce swelling.
 You can also use over-the-counter pain relievers, antihistamines, and topical creams to help with symptoms.

-5. If you have any concerns, call our 24/7 medical hotline for guidance.
+5. If you have any concerns, call the Sollis Health 24/7 medical hotline for guidance.

 Go to the ER immediately if the swelling moves to other parts of your body like your face or neck.
 Other signs of an allergic reaction include difficulty breathing, nausea, hives, and dizziness.
-It’s also a good idea to keep an eye on anyone who has been stung for at least 12 hours, in case they develop more serious symptoms later on.
-If someone has been stung multiple times—particularly if he or she is a child—seek emergency medical attention.
+Keep an eye on anyone who has been stung for at least 12 hours, in case they develop more serious symptoms later on.
+If someone has been stung multiple times—particularly if they are a child—seek emergency medical attention.

 Being stung by a jellyfish is practically a rite of passage for anyone who ventures into salt water (or even just onto the sand—jellies can sting while lying on the beach!).
 The sting is caused by long tentacles that inject venom from thousands of microscopic barbed stingers, which hurt and leave marks on the skin.
-While some stings can cause systemic illness, it depends on the size, age, and health of each person—as well as the type of jellyfish—and only in rare cases is it life-threatening.
+While some jellyfish stings can cause systemic illness, this depends on the size, age, and health of each person—as well as the type of jellyfish.
+Only in rare cases is a jellyfish sting life-threatening.

 What to do if you get stung by a jellyfish

 1. Rinse the affected area with seawater.
-Do not use fresh water, vinegar, or —no matter what you saw on “Friends”—urine.
+Do not use fresh water, vinegar, or urine.

 2. Pluck any visible tentacles with a fine set of tweezers.
-Do not try and scrape them, apply pressure, or rub them with a towel.
+Do not scrape them, apply pressure, or rub them with a towel.

 3. Soak the skin in hot (but not scalding) water until the pain eases.

-4. Apply a .5% to 1% hydrocortisone cream or ointment to the affected area twice a day.
+4. Apply a .5%-1% hydrocortisone cream or ointment to the affected area twice a day.

-5. If you have any concerns, call our 24/7 medical hotline for guidance.
+5. If you have any concerns, call the Sollis Health 24/7 medical hotline for guidance.

 What to do if you get stung by a stingray

-1. Wash the wound with warm or hot fresh water to remove any sand / debris and mitigate risk of infection.
+1. Wash the wound with warm or hot fresh water to remove any sand or debris and mitigate risk of infection.

 2. Check for fragments of the stingray’s spine, and if possible, remove them with tweezers.
 They should come out easily—do not pull hard.